Dr. Jerry Redding II - Veterinarian

 He also developed a love of large animals when he was young, regularly helping to care for horses at a family friend's horse farm.
 Dr. Redding moved to northern Virginia during high school and volunteered at the White Oak Animal Hospital where he had the opportunity to observe procedures and surgeries, solidifying his interest in veterinary medicine.
 He attended Michigan State University for his undergraduate education and graduated with a B.S. in Zoology with a concentration in Herpetology and went on to attend veterinary school at St. George's University in Grenada, graduating in 2006.

-Dr. Redding shares his home with Clyde the Siamese cat, and he also has a horse named Flame.
-In his free time, he enjoys spending time with Clyde and Flame, gardening, watching football, and playing trivia.
+Dr. Redding shares his home with Clyde the Siamese cat.
+In his free time, he enjoys spending time with Clyde, gardening, watching football, and playing trivia.